A novel family of rotating black hole mimickers: Building the metric

 The complexification usually produces a metric with several non-diagonal components.
 To eliminate all of them, except for $g_{t\phi}$, one needs to perform an additional transformation to Boyer--Lindquist-like coordinates (step V).
 The desired change is of the form $\dd t' = \dd u - F(r)\dd r, \ \dd \phi' = \dd \phi - G(r) \dd r$, but is not always possible.
 Indeed, to integrate the above relations one needs $F, \ G$ to be independent from $\theta$: this is the case, for instance, in Schwarzschild and Reissner--Nordstr\"{o}m, but examples of the contrary exist.

-To circumvent at once two problems of the NJP, namely the arbitrariness in the ``complexification" and the possible lack of a transformation to Boyer--Lindquist-like coordinates, a modified version of the procedure (MNJP) was devised in \cite{azreg-ainou_generating_2014, azreg-ainou_static_2014}.
+To circumvent at once two problems of the NJP, namely the arbitrariness in the ``complexification'' and the possible lack of a transformation to Boyer--Lindquist-like coordinates, a modified version of the procedure (MNJP) was devised in \cite{azreg-ainou_generating_2014, azreg-ainou_static_2014}.
 In this framework, all the arbitrariness is encoded in a new function $\Psi$, which enters the resulting metric as an additional degree of freedom; the advantage with respect to the standard NJP is that a Boyer--Lindquist form is ensured (see also \cite{lima_junior_spinning_2020}) and one can thus set out to constrain $\Psi$ invoking physical arguments.
 In \cite{azreg-ainou_generating_2014, azreg-ainou_static_2014} this was done by demanding that the rotating metric be a solution of GR for an imperfect fluid, thence deriving a differential equation for $\Psi$.

-In practice, however, given the extreme similarity of the metric (\ref{eq:SV}) with the Schwarzschild one, in our case all the potential issues that may prevent a successful implementation of the NJP are either easily worked around or outright absent.
+In practice, however, given the extreme similarity of the metric (\ref{eq:SV}) with the Schwarz\-schild one, in our case all the potential issues that may prevent a successful implementation of the NJP are either easily worked around or outright absent.